CERN-CERT/WAD/README.md

 Finally, additional features added into WAD project aren't ported into Wappalyzer at the same time.

 ## Changelog
+### 0.4.4 (2020-06-17)

+- Process rest of URLs if an exception is raised while scanning one

 ### 0.4.3 (2020-05-16)

 - Fix the released package, same as 0.4.2 otherwise